Ghost-127001/bomber-api/README.md

-# Frontend OTP API Collection 🚀📱
+# OTP/Email/Call **Bomber API** Collection 🚀📱

 ### 📖 About
-A collection of frontend APIs specifically used for triggering OTP requests.
+A collection of Endpoint APIs specifically used for triggering OTP requests.
 Extracted from live websites.